 Watch live TV on your mobile device or computer

 I’ve found that, while BBC News works without a blip, the feed on LiveNewsUS can be down from time to time.
-Nevertheless, this is a good option to have on hand when you want to watch live TV from the UK and the world wherever you are.
+Nevertheless, this is an excellent option to have on hand when you want to watch live TV from the UK and the world wherever you are.

 What do you think about LiveNewsUS?
 Did it work for you?
 Please leave your thoughts in the comment section below.

 Do you like our content?
-Please consider supporting eliaspelcastre.com by making a donation through our dedicated page.
+Please consider supporting eliaspelcastre.com by donating through our dedicated page.
 Thank you in advance for your help.